 Residents receive training in the diagnosis and management of all glaucoma cases including congenital and complicated secondary glaucoma.
 They are exposed to the most current medical, laser and surgical treatments such as filtration surgery with antimetabolites and artificial drainage devices.
 Our glaucoma faculty includes Drs.
 Eva DeVience, Brian McMillan, Judie Charlton and Anthony Realini.
 This service also supports a glaucoma fellowship

 This tertiary care service is staffed by Brian Ellis, MD.
 Residents have the opportunity to learn neuro-imaging techniques and to perform specialized procedures such as temporal artery biopsy.

 Oculoplastic and Orbital Surgery

 Drs.
-Jennifer Sivak, John Nguyen, Bradley Thuro lead this service that draws referral patients from the entire state.
+John Nguyen and Bradley Thuro lead this service that draws referral patients from the entire state.
 The surgical experience is substantial, and the number of resident cases places our program in the 90th percentile nationwide.
 WVU Eye Institute also has an ACGME accredited fellowship in Oculoplastic and Orbital Surgery.

 Pediatric Ophthalmology and Strabismus

 This service provides both medical and surgical care for children with a wide range of diseases and adults with strabismus.
 Residents are exposed to evaluation and treatment of eye diseases including congenital cataracts, congenital glaucoma, strabismus, and inherited eye disease.
 Surgical volume is large and residents have the opportunity to follow patients throughout the preoperative evaluation, surgical procedure and postoperative outcome.
 WVU Eye Institute has two pediatric ophthalmologists: Drs.
 Geoff Bradford and Dean Bonsall and one pediatric optometrist, Dr. Allison Hixenbaugh